Frequently Asked Questions

 No. You do not need an attorney to file or respond to a claim with the CCB.
 CCB proceedings have been designed to be clear and usable, including by parties without legal training.
 However, parties have the option to be represented by or consult with an attorney.
 You may also wish to work with an approved legal clinic or pro bono organization that does not charge legal fees; for more information please see our help page.

-How will I be able to file a claim or counterclaim?
+How do I file a claim or counterclaim?

-Parties will be able to file claims and counterclaims through eCCB, the electronic filing and case management system for the CCB.
-Once the CCB is operational, participants in its proceedings and their representatives will be able to register for access to eCCB to file, receive, and review documents, including notices and case documents.
+Parties may file claims and counterclaims through eCCB, the electronic filing and case management system for the CCB.
+Participants and their representatives may register for access to eCCB to file, receive, and review documents, including notices and case documents.

 How will I know if there is a CCB proceeding against me?